bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   })
   def plan_demo5a(detector, npts: int, delay: float=1.0):
       # Type hint for the parameter 'detector' in the header is not required.
-      # Queue Server will accept the plan if 'detector' parameter value is
+      # Queue Server accepts the plan if 'detector' parameter value is
       #   a string with values 'det1', 'det2' or 'det3'.
-The string will
+The string is
-      #   be replaced with the respective reference before the plan is executed.
+      #   replaced with the respective reference before the plan is executed.
-      #   Plan validation will fail if the parameter value is not in the set.
+      #   Plan validation fails if the parameter value is not in the set.
       <code implementing the plan>

   @parameter_annotation_decorator({